nolim1t/nolim1t.github.io/_posts/2021-12-31-year-in-review.md

 * Growth.
 Looking to expand and increase my income in a more sustainable way.
 Restaurants seems more consistent type growth in these trying times.
 People need to eat.
 And exploring CBD type products due to numerous health benefits [(1)](https://www.cbdoil.org/cbd-benefits/) [(2)](https://www.studyfinds.org/cbd-covid-19-prevent-lung-damage/)
 * Learning rust programming language
 * Continue to run the Sovereingty Meetup for Soveignty fans in Chiang Mai.
+And promote the concepts of sovereignty a lot more as a lot of people could use this.